 What Happens to a Contract When a Business Changes?

-We are discussing a contract that someone might have with a business that does not involve the change.
-For example, you might work for a business as an independent contractor and have a contract with XYZ business.
+You might work for a business as an independent contractor and you have a contract with XYZ business.
 Or your company might have a license agreement with a company, to sell licensed products.
 Or a business may be leasing commercial space from you.

 What Happens to an Employment Contract if a Company Changes its Name?